-The study finds 500 women per 100,000 who are inactive develop breast cancer during one year.
+The study finds 500 women per 100,000 who are inactive develop breast cancer in one year.
 This is the absolute risk for women with the risk factor, lack of exercise.

-The study also shows 400 women per 100,000 who are active develop breast cancer.
+The study also shows 400 women per 100,000 who are active develop breast cancer in one year.
 This is the absolute risk for women without the risk factor.

 Among women ages 70-74, being inactive led to 100 more cases of breast cancer per 100,000 women in one year (500 cases – 400 cases = 100 cases).

 Now let’s look at the women in the study ages 20-29.